omarcr/collage-from-spotify-playlist-artwork/README.md

-# Create your own collage from a spotify playlist artwork!
+# Create your own collage from a Spotify playlist artwork!

 Example:

 ![Screenshot](collage6.jpg)

-This package was created in Python and uses the following librares:
+This package was created in Python and uses the following libraries:

 `PIL` https://pillow.readthedocs.io/en/3.0.x/installation.html

 `spotipy` https://spotipy.readthedocs.io/en/latest/#installation

-Tested in Python 3 and highly likely to be compatible with previous version.
+Tested in Python 3 and highly likely to be compatible with previous versions.
 # Usage

 You need to obtain your `client_id` and `client_secret` keys from your Spotify account.
 Do it here: https://developer.spotify.com/dashboard/login